kyaswanth93/customBotConsole/2dParseReader/ReadMe.md

 was used to test least squares fit of lines to points.
 Not used as of now.
 ###iFit
 is used to Incremental-Fit lines to the points of global poses in a scan.
+###toImg
+is used to convert the existing scans to downsized binary (or grayscale in future editions) images representing the scans.
+###storeImg
+is used to store the image data processed from the scans into images.